-Kernels for currently active missions where NAIF produces the kernels or otherwise has access to them may be obtained from the NAIF server using the links below.
+Kernels for currently active missions where NAIF produces the kernels or otherwise has access to them may be obtained from the NAIF server using the links above.

 Please note that kernels produced by agencies other than JPL are usually available only at those agencies, and may not be